ppy/osu-wiki/news/2024/2024-11-28-osu-world-cup-2024-semifinals-recap.md

 | **Russian Federation** ::{ flag=RU }:: | **6** | 2 | ::{ flag=CL }:: Chile |
 | Canada ::{ flag=CA }:: | 5 | **6** | ::{ flag=GB }:: **United Kingdom** |

-This semifinals weekend was historic; teams rose and fell like kingdoms, and the long-standing empires once more laid claim to their promised land.
-Glorious leaders commanded their troops through a weekend of fierce battles where the top 12 became the top 6 and where even mother nature stepped onto the battlefield.
+Long-standing teams put up torrential efforts against their fierce adversaries, as the 12 competitors squared off for the remaining 6 slots.
+This Semifinals weekend was a historic one, where even mother nature made her move.

-The first round of losers' bracket looked to be typical. ::{ flag=RU }:: Russia took down ::{ flag=PL }:: Poland 6–1, and ::{ flag=CL }:: Chile defeated ::{ flag=HK }:: Hong Kong in a tightly-contested 6–3 match, winning one map by only 107 points!
+The first round of the losers' bracket looked to be typical. ::{ flag=RU }:: Russia took down ::{ flag=PL }:: Poland 6–1, and ::{ flag=CL }:: Chile defeated ::{ flag=HK }:: Hong Kong in a tightly contested 6–3 match, winning one map by only 107 points!
 This marks ::{ flag=PL }:: Poland's fourth top 12 finish in four years and ::{ flag=HK }:: Hong Kong's seventh in eight years.

 The resulting potential here would see ::{ flag=RU }:: Russia take down ::{ flag=CL }:: Chile 6–2 in the second round of the losers' bracket.
-Chile, having made the top 8 twice in a row, are finally solidifying themselves as a top performer after the unfortunate series of events in OWC 2021 and 2022. ::{ flag=RU }:: Russia, on the other hand, have finally broken their semifinals curse; the last time Russia finished in the top 6 was in 2019, and this roster finally made the cut.
+Chile, having made the top 8 twice in a row, is finally solidifying itself as a top performer after the unfortunate series of events in OWC 2021 and 2022.
+Team ::{ flag=RU }:: Russia's new roster, on the other hand, finally broke through the country's Semifinals curse after being out of the top 6 since 2020.

 On the other side of the losers' bracket, ::{ flag=CA }:: Canada and ::{ flag=CN }:: China fought all the way until tiebreaker, with ::{ flag=CA }:: Canada taking the last map and advancing 6–5 into top 8. ::{ flag=CN }:: China showed once more, after taking both ::{ flag=RU }:: Russia and ::{ flag=CA }:: Canada to tiebreaker, that they are not to be trifled with.

-Across from this match was the ::{ flag=PH }:: Philippines vs ::{ flag=GB }:: United Kingdom, where the ::{ flag=PH }:: Philippines gave the UK some trouble, with the ::{ flag=GB }:: UK winning 6–4.
+Another notable match was the ::{ flag=PH }:: Philippines vs. ::{ flag=GB }:: United Kingdom, where the ::{ flag=PH }:: Philippines gave the UK some trouble, but the ::{ flag=GB }:: UK ultimately ended up winning 6–4.
 The ::{ flag=PH }:: Philippines have now made the top 12 for the second time in OWC, solidifying them as one of the tournament's high performers.

 Meanwhile, in the winners' bracket:

 - ::{ flag=DE }:: Germany matched up against ::{ flag=KR }:: South Korea in an underdog match.
-And certainly, ::{ flag=DE }:: Germany were the underdogs; ::{ flag=KR }:: South Korea continued their 16–0 win streak and dropped no points against ::{ flag=DE }:: Germany, making them 22–0 in maps and 4–0 in matches through OWC 2024.
+And certainly, ::{ flag=DE }:: Germany was the underdog — the ::{ flag=KR }:: South Koreans continued their 16–0 win streak and dropped no points against the ::{ flag=DE }:: Germans, making them 22–0 in maps and 4–0 in matches throughout OWC 2024.
-- ::{ flag=AU }:: Australia and the ::{ flag=US }:: United States faced off in the last match of the weekend, with the ::{ flag=US }:: USA taking the match 6–4 and securing a spot in the winners' finals for the first time since 2021.
+- ::{ flag=AU }:: Australia and the ::{ flag=US }:: United States faced off in the last match of the weekend, with the ::{ flag=US }:: U.S. taking the match 6–4 and securing a spot in the winners' finals for the first time since 2021.

-Read on for more details about both ::{ flag=AU }:: Australia vs. the ::{ flag=US }:: United States and ::{ flag=CA }:: Canada vs. the ::{ flag=GB }:: United Kingdom.
+Read on for more details about the matches of both ::{ flag=AU }:: Australia vs. the ::{ flag=US }:: United States and ::{ flag=CA }:: Canada vs. the ::{ flag=GB }:: United Kingdom.

 ### ::{ flag=AU }:: Australia vs. ::{ flag=US }:: United States